Pascal Wall, Martine Tayou, 2001

-"The plastic bag is a popular item that belongs to the whole world, crossing borders, it is something universal in its usefulness and its uselessness.
+“The plastic bag is a popular item that belongs to everyone, it crosses borders, it’s something universal in its usefulness and its uselessness.”

-— Pascale Marthine Tayou Interview with Jérôme Sans and Pier Luigi Tazzi, "Arte all'Arte", 2001
+— Pascale Marthine Tayou Interview with Jérôme Sans and Pier Luigi Tazzi, Art to Art, 2001

 Art Exhibitions